-Rush Copley offers education and equipment to the community
+Rush Copley offers education and life-saving equipment to the community

 To help the community better understand AEDs and how they are used, Rush Copley offers an AED Community Education Program.
 This program teaches the importance of having AEDs in public places and proper use of the equipment through hands-on demonstration.
 The program is intended for general knowledge and awareness, not for individuals seeking certification.

 The Fox Valley Heart Fund at Rush Copley offers AEDs to non-profit organizations in the communities they serve.
 The program is entirely funded by contributions received from Rush Copley employees, patients and community members.
 Nearly 20 AEDs have been awarded since the program’s inception.
 Past recipients of AEDs include Sunnymere of Aurora, SciTech Museum, Fourth Street United Methodist Church, Kendall County Food Pantry, Temple B’nai Israel and the Oswego Senior Center.

 If your non-profit organization is interested in receiving an AED please complete an AED Donation Request Application.

 To learn more about the AED education or donation program, please contact Susan Hines, Community Relations Coordinator at email@example.com.